Long Beach Marathon Returns Oct. 8-9

 VOLUNTEERING

 The marathon has a long tradition of enthusiastic volunteers who are absolutely critical to the operation of events.
-Race organizers are looking to individuals, clubs and associations to make up the 2,000-plus volunteer team necessary to run things.
-Volunteers will receive a Race Team T-shirt, special volunteer parking, lunch, credit for community service hours, as well as detailed training before the shift starts.
+Race organizers are looking to individuals, clubs and associations to make up the 1,000 people necessary to make the marathon run great.
+Duties vary from handing out water to working the finish line to serving as a bike mechanic.
+Volunteers receive a Race Team T-shirt, special volunteer parking, lunch, credit for community service hours, as well as detailed training before the shift starts.
+To sign up, click here.

 About the Author